Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

-When $\gamma$ is not curvilinear, and thus consists of one point (necessarily away from $\Delta$) with noncurvilinear schematic structure of length $3$, we argue similarly, the only difference being the fact that the resolution of the ideal sheaf is different. \end{proof} To conclude the proof of Lemma \ref{propHgen}, we now show \begin{sublemma} Assume $f$ is regular with no partial derivative of rank $\leq 3$.
-Then, for any line $\Delta\subset \PP(V^*)$, and for any hyperplane $K\subset I_\Delta(2)\cap Q_f$, the zero locus $\Gamma$ of $K$ satisfies the condition that the subscheme residual to $\Delta$ in $\Gamma$ is of finite length $\leq3$.
-The subset of $\PP^{55}_{reg}\setminus D_{rk3}$ parameterizing smooth cubic forms with no partial derivative of rank $\leq3$ which do not satisfy this conclusion has only one codimension $1$ irreducible component which is the divisor $D_{copl}$ introduced in Section \ref{sec1}. \end{sublemma} \begin{proof} Note first that the scheme $\Gamma$ imposes at most $4$ conditions to $Q_f$, since $K\subset Q_f\cap I_\Gamma(2)$ has codimension $4$.
-As $\Gamma$ contains a line and $f$ is generic, the previous discussion concerning the possible intersections of $X_f$ with a $\PP^3$ applies, so in particular the residual subscheme of $\Delta$ in $\Gamma$ is finite.
+When $\gamma$ is not curvilinear, and thus consists of one point with noncurvilinear schematic structure of length $3$, the argument is simpler: Such a scheme $\gamma$ is the first order neighborhood of a point in a plane.
+The image $q_f(\Gamma)=q_f(\gamma)\cup q_f(\Delta)$ spans a $\PP^3$ and has by assumption no subscheme of length three contained in a line.
+But $q_f(\Delta)$ is a conic curve, while $q_f(\gamma)$ spans a plane that intersects this conic.
+Therefore there are lines that intersect the conic and $q_f(\gamma)$ in a subscheme of length $2$, a contradiction. \end{proof} To conclude the proof of Lemma \ref{propHgen}, we now show \begin{sublemma} Consider the cubic fourfolds $F=V(f)$ in the open dense subset where $D_{copl}$ is the divisor introduced in Section \ref{sec1}.
+The subset of such fourfolds for which there exist a line $\Delta\subset \PP(V^*)$, and a hyperplane $J\subset I_\Delta(2)\cap Q_f$, such that the zero locus $\Gamma$ of $J$ has a subscheme residual to $\Delta$ of length $\geq 4$, has codimension $\geq 2$.

+\end{sublemma} \begin{proof} Note first that the scheme $\Gamma$ imposes at most $4$ conditions to $Q_f$, since $J\subset Q_f\cap I_\Gamma(2)$ has codimension $4$ in $Q_f$.
+Therefore $q_f(\Gamma)$ is contained in the intersection of $X_f$ with a $\PP^3$, so, by Lemma \ref{lenew25juillet}, the residual subscheme to $\Delta$ in $\Gamma$ is finite.
 If it has length $\geq4$, we can replace $\Gamma$ by a subscheme $\Gamma'$ which is the union of $\Delta$ and a residual scheme $\gamma'$ of finite length $4$.
-Note that $\Gamma'$, like $\Gamma$, has the property that its intersection with a plane consists either in the union of the line $\Delta$ and one residual point, or of a scheme of finite length $\leq4$.
+And, by Lemma \ref{q_f} (\ref{xxx}), we may assume $q_f(\Gamma')$ spans a $\PP^3$.
+Note that $\Gamma'$, like $\Gamma$, is contained in an intersection of quadrics that is finite residual to the line $\Delta$, so its intersection with a plane is either the line $\Delta$ or the union of the line $\Delta$ and one residual point, or it is a scheme of finite length $\leq 4$.
 Furthermore, the residual scheme $\gamma'$ is not contained in another line $\Delta'$, since otherwise the union of these two lines would be contained in $\Gamma$.
 It follows that $\Gamma'$ imposes the maximal number of conditions to the quadrics, namely $7$.
-Hence, $I_{\Gamma'}(2)$ has dimension $14$, and $K\subset I_{\Gamma'}(2)$ has dimension $11$, that is codimension $3$.
-As $K\subset Q_f\cap I_{\Gamma'}(2)$ and $Q_f=P_f^{\perp}$, one concludes that
+Hence